thinkahead/microshift/hack/all-in-one/README-RaspberryPi4.md

 Installing pip and sense_hat on CentOS 7
 ========================================
 I tried the armhfp (32 bit) image for CentOS 7 from http://isoredirect.centos.org/altarch/7/isos/armhfp/.
-The SenseHat worked on this image but I did not install microshift on it.
+The SenseHat worked on this image but I did not install MicroShift on it.
 1. Installing pip
     ```
     wget https://files.pythonhosted.org/packages/0f/74/ecd13431bcc456ed390b44c8a6e917c1820365cbebcb6a8974d1cd045ab4/pip-10.0.1-py2.py3-none-any.whl